Understand Your Pipeline Usage

 Navigating the Usage Dashboard

 All your usage information is visible on the Usage dashboard, which you can access from your profile.
-Click your initials in the top right corner and choose Usage.
+Click your profile icon in the top right corner and choose Usage.

 The top of the dashboard shows a summary of all the information.
 To see how the data breaks down by pipeline, check the table at the bottom of the dashboard.